kgashok/cukeJava/README.md

 ![Image](helloworld/img/Cucumber%20capture.PNG?raw=true)
 ![Image](helloworld/img/BDDTweet.PNG?raw=true)

 BDD in Java using Cucumber within Eclipse.
 How much more fun can [testing][cukedoc] get?
-Thanks to the information provided by the folks at Merley, the [instructions][guide] here really helped.
+Thanks to the information provided by the folks at Merley, the [instructions][guide] really helped.

 Expanded the initial scope to include a String Calculator, based on [jexl][jexl_video].
 Must expand this to use this [repo](https://github.com/uklimaschewski/EvalEx.git) both for Java and C++ versions.
 Also, this is a good [exercise][grails-spring-cucumber-BDD] as well as a final year project as well.